 Some people would call Blessed Daniel Brottier "lucky."
 But in the eyes of faith, God’s providence and desire for Blessed Daniel to do great things in his kingdom is what protected him in some very dangerous situations.
 Blessed Daniel cooperated with that providence and became an example to all.

 Francis Xavier Seelos was born in Bavaria.
 He studied in Munich before coming to the United States to serve the German-speaking immigrants.
 He remained here his entire adult life serving both his parishioners and fellow Redemptorists.

-Blessed Franz Jägerstätter, a married man with children, refused to serve in Hitler’s army and was arrested and executed as a result.
+Blessed Franz Jägerstätter, a married man with children, refused to fight in Hitler’s army and was arrested and executed as a result.
 Not condemning fellow Catholics who did serve, Blessed Franz felt he had to follow his conscience and resist.

 Blessed Frédéric Ozanam proved to be a leader who helped others help the poor.
 He also formed a newspaper to push the cause of justice.
 In 1833, he founded the Saint Vincent de Paul Society, which continues to the present day.